simonerom/go-projects/HarvestTickets/README.md

 Simple Harvest app client to display a list of time entries and a sumary of all active projects.

-You should export your own `HarvestAccountID` and `HarvestAccessToken` environmet variables to make it work!
+You are supposed to export your own `HarvestAccountID` and `HarvestAccessToken` environmet variables to make it work!